tmichniewski/MiniSpark/README.md

-# MiniSpark
+# Part I - MiniSpark

-This is Scala library to be used on top of Spark.
+This is Scala library for ETL processing to be used on top of Spark.
 It is simple in design but quite useful in usage.
 It is expressed in pure Scala functions.